does PANDEMIC HAve YOU IN A RUT? YOU’RE NOT ALONE

-This is article #2 in a series on mental health, mindfulness, productivity and the work/life balance for creatives—particularly amid self-isolation from COVID-19 as we learn to cope with life in a global pandemic.
-It's also published in Rangefinder Magazine.
+It is article #2 in a series on mental health, mindfulness, productivity and the work/life balance for creatives—particularly amid self-isolation from COVID-19 as we learn to cope with life in a global pandemic.
 Scroll down to subscribe to receive the next articles in your inbox

 So it’s week X of the COVID-19 stay-at-home order.
 You’ve got a full to-do list and so much "free time."